 to implement the proposed model into practice by the approach of multiple criteria - decision - making method

-(2.1) to build up a multiple criteria supplier selection model for Vietnamese T&A companies.
+(2.1) to identify the set of supplier selection criteria and sub-criteria for T&A companies.

 (2.2) to identify the applicability of the multiple criteria supplier selection model in selecting the best suppliers for three T&A companies by applying Analytic Network Process (ANP) method.